Is it possible to get accounting certifications without a college degree in accounting, or will you have to go back to school?

 The first exemption is available for candidates who are fully qualified ACCA members.
 The Association of Chartered Certified Accountants is an international accountancy qualification that is recognized across the world.

-The IMA and ACCA have a mutual agreement allowing fully qualified ACCA members to qualify for the exam regardless of whether or not they hold a bachelor’s degree.
+There is a substantial difference between CMA and ACCA certifications.
+However, the IMA and ACCA have a mutual agreement allowing fully qualified ACCA members to qualify for the exam regardless of whether or not they hold a bachelor’s degree.

 To become ACCA qualified you must complete and pass 14 papers in total.
 There are several papers that offer exemptions based on past educational experience.
 You can learn more about the ACCA and how to become qualified at ACCAGlobal.com.